-Medicines for Children is run in partnership by three UK-based organisations - the RCPCH, the NPPG and the children's charity WellChild
+Medicines for Children is run in partnership by three UK-based organisations focussed on child health - the RCPCH, the NPPG and the children's charity WellChild

 Find out more about the three organisations and what their role is managing and shaping the work of Medicines for Children.